icon-project/documentation/score/writing-score.md

 You need to get an `InterfaceScore` object by using `IconScoreBase`’s built-in API, `create_interface_score('score address', 'interface class')`.
-Using the object, you can invoke other SCORE’s external method as if it is a local method call.
+Using the object, you can call other SCORE’s external method as if it is a local method call.

 Example)